 The best spots to advertise your property are on Craigslist, your city’s Facebook Marketplace, or Zillow.

 On Zillow, it’s free to list properties for rent unless you’re running paid ads with them.
 A sign in the yard also works surprisingly well.
-Even in neighborhood where I own several properties on a cul-de-sac (no through traffic), I’ve repeatedly found tenants using a yard sign we bought from Home Depot.
+Even in a neighborhood where I own several properties on a cul-de-sac (no through traffic), I’ve repeatedly found tenants using a yard sign we bought from Home Depot.

 The journey after buying property also will have some ups and downs.
 With difficult tenants, repairs, and all other issues landlords face, you may want to hire a property management company to handle your tenants and property repairs for you.